 All the elements of a Girard-Perregaux watch are made in-house.
 This permits the surveillance of the entire workflow and ensures every aspect of production meets the highest standards of quality.

 For Girard-Perregaux, the watch’s movements are just as important as the aesthetics.
-So much emphasis is placed on the mechanics that the architecture of the watches have become signature features in themselves.
+So much emphasis is placed on the mechanics that the architecture of the watches has become signature features in themselves.

 The brand is famous for its historic Esmerelda Tourbillon with three gold bridges, awarded a Gold Medal in 1889.
 And in 1971, the company presented the first quartz watch ever to be produced in Switzerland, and whose 32,768 Hertz frequency has become a benchmark for manufacturers around the world.